Slope of Orderable Dehn Filling of Two-Bridge Knots: Conjecture

 \subsection{General Case for Two-Bridge Knots}

-In \cite[Lemma 3.6]{gao2}, the author noticed that arcs in the holonomy extension locus approach lines of slopes equal to slopes of incompressible surfaces associated to ideal points of the character variety.
+In \cite[Lemma 3.6]{gao2}, the author noticed that an arc in the holonomy extension locus approaches the line through the origin of slope equal to the slope of the incompressible surface associated to an ideal point of the character variety.
 So Dunfield made the following conjecture. \begin{conjecture} Let $K$ be a two-bridge knot.
 Suppose the Alexander polynomial of $K$ has a root $p_0$.
-For rational $r\in I$ as defined below, Dehn filling of $K$ of slope $r$ is orderable, with
+For any rational $r\in I$ as defined below, Dehn filling of $K$ of slope $r$ is orderable, with

 where $S_1$ and $S_2$ are slopes of incompressible surfaces associated to ideal points of the PSL$_2\mathbb{C}$ character variety of the complement of $K$, and $0<k\leq 2g(K)-1$ is some odd integer. \end{conjecture} The interval is optimal in the sense that any interval $I'$ such that $\pi_1(M(r))$ has a nontrivial $\widetilde{PSL_2(\mathbb{R})}$ representation for any rational $r\in I'$, is contained in $I$.
 This conjecture is also the motivation of this paper.